zoodles/translate/README.md

 	config.from_locales = [:en]
 	config.to_locales = [:ja, :es, :fr]

-Where [:en] could be replaced by locale list of your choice.
+Where [:en] and [:ja, :es, :fr] could be replaced by locale list of your choice.

 Dependencies
 ------------